Lorazepam (By injection)

 When This Medicine Should Not Be Used:

 This medicine is not right for everyone.
-You should not receive it if you had an allergic reaction to lorazepam, benzyl alcohol, polyethylene glycol, propylene glycol, or similar medicines, or if you are pregnant, or if you have narrow-angle glaucoma, sleep apnea, or severe lung disease.
+You should not receive it if you had an allergic reaction to lorazepam, benzyl alcohol, polyethylene glycol, propylene glycol, or similar medicines, if you are pregnant, or if you have narrow-angle glaucoma, sleep apnea, or severe lung disease.

 How to Use This Medicine:

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given a shot into a muscle or vein.